 - If the recognised costs are higher than the income, applicants have the right to social assistance that covers the difference between costs and income.

-Sanna is unemployed and the single parent of two children over 10 years of age.
-She has no savings.
-Because of her difficult financial situation, she applies for basic social assistance for the month of September.
+A resident of Sipoo, Sanna is unemployed and the single parent of two children under 10 years of age.
+She has no savings or other assets.
+Because of her difficult financial situation, she applies to Kela for basic social assistance.

 - rent €810